-The lithium-ion rechargeable battery-powered most Nikon cameras, which saves you from the burden of bringing extra battery because Nikon cameras can borrow from each other upon power shortage.
+The lithium-ion rechargeable battery-powered most Nikon cameras save you from the burden of bringing extra batteries because Nikon cameras can borrow from each other upon power shortage.

 Apart from the camera itself, Nikon D750 includes accessories so challenging to resist.
 There’s the 24-120 mm f/4G lens covering an ideal range with high speed, exceptional sharpness, and close focusing.

 The weather-sealed MB-D16 Multi Battery Power Pack/Grip can hold another EN-EL15 or six AA batteries.
-GP-1A GPS Unit; adds the latitude, longitude, altitude, and time information in the image; and the UT-1 Communication Unit for the transfer of images to the computer through Ethernet.
+GP-1A GPS Unit; adds the latitude, longitude, altitude, and time information in the image; and the UT-1 Communication Unit transfers images to the computer through Ethernet.